‘PRISONERS OF FATE’

 When Sarah Sutton, who plays Nyssa in ‘Doctor Who’, asked me to explain the plot of ‘Prisoners of Fate’ to her, I wasn’t able to.
 I hope I’ll be able to explain the plot in this review for people like Sarah to understand it.
 But ‘Prisoners of Fate’ is one of the most heart-wrenching audio stories ever made!

 I was emotionally drained after listening to ‘Prisoners of Fate’.
 It’s been pretty hard for me to review this story.
 I’ll do my best to explain the plot, but be warned!
 You might get a little confused and have to listen to the story a few times to be clear.
-As Amy Pond said, “This is where it gets complicated…”
+As Amy Pond would say, “This is where it gets complicated…”

 ‘Prisoners of Fate’ is the most significant and gut-wrenching ‘Doctor Who’ adventure ever made with the Fifth Doctor, Nyssa, Tegan and Turlough in it.
 The story stars Peter Davison, Sarah Sutton, Janet Fielding and Mark Strickson with Alistair Mackenzie and Sarah Douglas, which was so exciting for me.